sutne/scripts/README.md

 ```
 chmod +x <script_name>
 ```
 Keep in mind that `<script_name>` is what you will use to envoke the script, make sure its unique and doesn't collide with anything else.
-This is also why the files are saved without extension, so you can write `zipper` instead of `zipper.py`.
+This is also why the files are saved without extension, so you can write `zipper <args>` instead of `zipper.py <args>`.

 ---